Here's a checklist to help you get started on the right foot and make the most of your first session at UOW.

 1. Attend your welcome session

-As part of your orientation to UOW, your faculty or school may run a live information session to welcome you to UOW and provide important information on your course.
+As part of your orientation to UOW, your faculty or school may an information session to welcome you to UOW and provide important information on your course.
 This is a great opportunity to meet your classmates and ask any questions you have about starting your studies.
 Find out more.

 2. Choose your class times